AwalHossain/ocean-library/README.md

 - Add books: Logged-in users can add books to the website by providing the title, author, genre, publication date, and other information.
 - Delete books: Logged-in users can delete books they have added to the website.

-## Installation

-To run the frontend site, follow these steps:

-1. Navigate to the `frontend` folder.
-2. Run `yarn add` to download the required node modules.
-3. Run `yarn dev` to start the frontend server.

-To run the backend site, follow these steps:

-1. Navigate to the `backend` folder.
-2. Run `yarn add` to download the required dependencies.
-3. Run `yarn dev` to start the backend server.

 ## Usage

 Bookish is designed with simplicity in mind, offering an intuitive user interface and straightforward code structure.